steltenpower/popup-cargo/README.md

  I wonder what solar can do for your product line: cycling in own shade?
 Powering your office-in-a-fold-open-container?
 A cooling container (powered by bike or itself).
 Powering active cooling clothing?
 Charge phone while navigating?
 Call solar mobility
 @SonoMotors
  ?

+ Also: solar panel as shade roof on bike: https://twitter.com/happyactivistnl/status/1701098553425154059